If you’ve been running your heat pump in heat mode and you’ve noticed that your thermostat is reading “AUX heat,” you’re probably wondering:

 So before you call a professional, check the outdoor temperatures.
 If it’s an unusually cold Arizona day, it’s normal to see AUX heat on your thermostat.

 Most heat pumps are designed to automatically switch to AUX heat when the indoor temperature is 3 degrees colder than the thermostat setting.

 For example, let’s say that you wake up to a cold home (62° F) and immediately raise the thermostat to 68°.
 Because the temperature rise is more than 3 degrees (it’s 6 degrees in this scenario), the system will automatically turn on the AUX heat to help your home meet the desired temperature faster.

 So first, check to see if your thermostat only says AUX when you raise the thermostat 3 degrees or higher than the current temperature of your home.
 If so, that’s normal.
-But here’s the problem: it’s still expensive.
-So, if you want to cut down on your energy bills, try limiting how often you raise the thermostat more than 3°.

-If ice starts to build on your heat pump’s outside unit, your heat pump will undergo a “defrost cycle” to melt it.
+If ice starts to build on your heat pump’s outdoor unit, your heat pump will undergo a “defrost cycle” to melt it.
 During this time, the system will rely on AUX heat to keep your home warm.

 Signs that your heat pump is in defrost mode include:

 If you are not experiencing one of the 3 situations listed above but your heat pump is running on AUX heat, your heat pump likely needs a professional repair.

 As we mentioned above, AUX heat usually costs up to 50% more than heat transfer, which means if your system is running on AUX heat when it shouldn’t be, your heating bill is likely going to be a lot higher than you’d like it to be.